 Tutorial 4 - Figure 26 - Preview of contour in Sub-Zone 01 at 0.75m height

-Click the Update button to show the contour is now moved to Sub-Zone 03 as in Figure 27 below
+12. The preivew of the contour will automatically move to Sub-Zone 03 as in Figure 27 below

 Tutorial 4 - Figure 27 - Horizontal contour added inside the bounds of Sub-Zone 03